open-learning-exchange/open-learning-exchange.github.io/pages/translators/la-introduction.md

 Planet Learning is a virtual library and student management portal that is deployed internationally to support content and opportunity distribution.

-As a means of communication we encourage you to subscribe to the [General Gitter Chatroom](https://gitter.im/open-learning-exchange/chat).
+As a means of communication we encourage you to subscribe to the [General Discord Server](https://discord.gg/mtgGD4EnYW).

 ## Crowdin